 As seen with Walnuts, omega-3 fatty acids are great for your skin.
 Our bodies cannot produce omega-3 naturally so having a balanced diet that ensures we intake this is important.
 Fish such as Salmon & Mackerel are considered some of the best foods for clear skin as they are rich in omega-3, effectively reducing inflammation and acne.
 They are also rich in Vitamin E (antioxidant) and Protein (amino acids), the latter of which is essential for skin cell rejuvenation.
 Adding this to your diet contributes to clearer, youthful, healthy skin.

 Good bacteria is needed for gut health.
-Recent studies have shown that incorporating probiotics into your diet can also improve skin conditions such as acne, eczema and psoriasis (worldhealth.net).
+Recent studies show that incorporating probiotics into your diet can also improve skin conditions such as acne, eczema and psoriasis (worldhealth.net).
 In addition, probiotics are great for winkle protection as they fight free radicals and UV radiation.

 There are so many other beauty foods that are packed full of nutrients and are beneficial for your skin.
+We have simply just provided what we think are the top foods for healthy skin.
 The main point to take is to have a balanced diet of fruits, vegetables, protein, with the occasional indulgence.

 I will have to advise that a diet consisting of mainly trans fats & saturated fats (fast food, processed foods, other junk food, soda drinks) is not great and will lead to various health issues not to mention dehydrated, unhealthy skin and acne breakouts.